Tooth Extractions Near Dayton, OH

 View Post-Op Instructions

-Costs And Payment Options
+Costs and Payment Options

 Cost depends on which tooth, complexity, and whether additional steps are needed for safe care and healing.
+If cost is a concern, we work with patients from Dayton and the surrounding area to find a workable path forward.

 You’ll receive a written estimate before treatment begins.